Jaquesecc/osticket-installation/README.md

 The remaining information may seem ambiguous, but essentially, we are installing the dependencies that are required for osTicket.
 To work and run, osTicket runs in a web browser, so it requires a webserver and database to be installed and configured.
 The remaining work will be done inside the Virtula Machine.

 <h2>Installation Steps</h2>
-Open Microsoft Edge.
+Within the Virtual Machine, open Microsoft Edge.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Copy the osTicket-Installation-Files.zip URL (the file was obtained from the CourseCareers Resource Section Lab 3: osTicket Installation), and paste it inside the Virtual Machine browser.
+Copy the osTicket-Installation-Files.zip URL, and paste it inside the Virtual Machine browser.
+The URL was obtained from the CourseCareers Resource Section Lab 3: osTicket Installation.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
+Download the osTicket-Installation-Files.zip and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”
 We will use the files in this folder to install osTicket and some of the dependencies.

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)